 |Insurance type||Businesses that need this||What’s covered|

 |Product liability insurance|

-- Fire and theft cover.
-If your business is especially susceptible to loss by theft or fire, such as a private theatre or a retail outlet, this can help cover the costs of restoring the building and replacing whatever was damaged or stolen.
+- Fire and theft coverage.
+If your business is especially susceptible to loss by theft or fire, such as a private theater or a retail outlet, this can help cover the costs of restoring the building and replacing whatever was damaged or stolen.

-- Management liability.
+- Directors and officers liability insurance.
 This can protect you from claims arising from your alleged mismanagement of the company, rather than any direct fault of a product or service.
-These claims often affect your personal wealth, as well as that of the business.
+These claims often affect your personal wealth as well as that of the business.

 - Construction insurance.
 This is public liability specifically for situations where you’re building, renovating or extending a home and covers on-site accidents, vandalism and damage from natural disasters.